-I was super happy to interview Dr. Joseph Burgo for our expert wellness short interview series.
-He is an expert on two of my favorite topics, narcissism and sociopaths, andddd a good portion of my dating history as well. 😉 Here is a copy of his bio from his website:
+I was really happy to interview expert Dr. Joseph Burgo on narcissism, sociopathy, dating and more.
+Here is a copy of his bio from his website:

 Dr. Eeks: You’re an expert on Narcissism.
 One of the biggest complaints I hear from my female friends is that they’ve dated narcissist and that’s why their relationships didn’t work.
 Perhaps the relationship didn’t work out for other reasons, but my question to you is, can a narcissist really fall in love and be in a relationship with someone else?